dftbplus/recipes/docs/interfaces/pyapi/pyapi.rst

 API support enabled.
 At this point, a basic understanding of how to build DFTB+ is assumed (all necessary steps are explained in the INSTALL.rst file in the top level directory of the DFTB+ repository).
-The CMake configuration for this case can be done by settining the WITH_API and BUILD_SHARED_LIBS flags to be TRUE in the file config.cmake, before starting the configuration and compilation process.
+The CMake configuration for this case can be done by setting the WITH_API and BUILD_SHARED_LIBS flags to be TRUE in the file `config.cmake`, before starting the configuration and compilation process.
 Alternatively, if you do not want to modify files, a construct like the following is a convenient way to specify these flags on the command line while configuring with CMake: